Definition: What is Time to First Byte (TTFB)?

 You can measure TTFB using different tools.
 Broadly speaking, they can be categorized into two types – lab tools and field tools.

-Lab tools, also referred to as synthetic monitoring tools, report information gathered in a regulated environment with predetermined device and network parameters.
-They let you simulate the browsing session of your site visitor as if you they were accessing the website, for example from a different part of the world or from a variety of devices.
+Lab tools, also called synthetic monitoring tools, report information gathered in a regulated environment with predetermined device and network parameters.
+They let you simulate the browsing session of your site visitor as if they were accessing the website, for example, from a different part of the world or a variety of devices.

 Since they let you conduct consistent simulated tests, they are extremely useful when debugging issues or testing features before deploying to production.

-Moreover, they are inexpensive, which means you can run multiple lab tools to ascertain your results.
+Moreover, they are inexpensive, so you can run multiple lab tools to ascertain your results.
 Lighthouse, Chrome DevTools, and Sematext Synthetics are some of the most well-known tools.

 Field tools, also known as real user monitoring tools, report information gathered from actual site visitors.
 They work with field data, which is based on real-user visits so it reflects the actual devices, network conditions, and geographic locations of your users.